where-to-eat

 Where the tourists walk past and the locals actually eat in Nerja.

-The town sits at the eastern edge of the Costa del Sol, where the coast becomes more rugged and the mountains press closer to the sea.
-This geography shapes the food: excellent seafood from local boats, vegetables from the nearby Axarquia valley, and the proximity of Frigiliana bringing mountain influences down to the coast.
+That geography shapes the food.
+Excellent seafood from local boats, vegetables from the Axarquia valley, and the proximity of Frigiliana bringing mountain influences down to the coast.

 Nerja's fishing fleet still operates from the small harbour below the Balcon de Europa.
 The best restaurants buy directly from these boats.
-Ask for "pescado del dia" (fish of the day) and you will taste the difference that hours rather than days between sea and plate makes.
+Ask for "pescado del dia" (fish of the day) and you'll taste the difference that hours, rather than days, between sea and plate makes.

-The cuisine here is fundamentally coastal Malaga, but with its own character.
+The cuisine is fundamentally coastal Malaga, but with its own character.

 The Axarquia region behind Nerja is famous for subtropical fruits, and this agricultural abundance appears on plates.
 Frigiliana, the mountain village just above town, contributes its unique miel de cana (sugar cane honey) to local dishes.